 - Web of Science Academy template (requires joining one of the free courses)

 - Wiley’s peer review guide (not a template as such, but a thorough guide with questions to consider in the first and second reading of the manuscript)

-Beyond following a template, it’s worth asking your editor or checking the journal’s peer review management system to learn whether you’re required to follow a formal or specific peer review structure for that particular journal.
-If no such formal approach exists, try asking the editor for examples of other reviews performed for the journal, which will give you a solid understanding of what they expect from you.
+Beyond following a template, it’s worth asking your editor or checking the journal’s peer review management system.
+That way, you’ll learn whether you need to follow a formal or specific peer review structure for that particular journal.
+If no such formal approach exists, try asking the editor for examples of other reviews performed for the journal.
+This will give you a solid understanding of what they expect from you.

 Peer review examples